 Applications are only accepted through our online system – grants.paul-mellon-centre.ac.uk

 Once registered you can start an application.
-You do not have to complete it in one go and can return to your form and submit it once you are satisfied with it.
+You do not have to complete the application in one go and can return to your form and submit it once you are satisfied with it.
+Referee details need to be provided after the application is submitted.
+Without referee details the application will not proceed to Advisory Council for assessment.

 An outline of each application form is available to download as a PDF document at the bottom of each rubric page.